 They insisted that I shouldn’t be sitting alone and that I needed to drink more.
 Once I mentioned that I was flying out that night, they tried everything in their power to convince me to stay.
 “Don’t worry, you can get a flight out tomorrow”, they said.
 As amusing as my new friends were, I knew what I had to do.
 Get myself on that flight back to New Zealand so that I could continue my South Pacific adventure in the French territory of Nouvelle-Calédonie.

-If you’ve found this article entertaining, please let your friends know, or Pin It for later :o)
+If you’ve found this article about the captivating Cook Islands entertaining, please let your friends know, or Pin It for later :o)